-- Immediately notify the Divisional Veterinary Officer of any animal or carcase in your possession or under your charge known or suspected of being infected by a TSE; - On notification of a TSE suspect or confirmed case, fully comply with movement restrictions, including any order to slaughter and destroy the animal(s), or any other notices served by an inspector imposing measures concerning that animal or other animals under the TSE Regulations (Northern Ireland) 2010; in particular your attention is drawn to restrictions placed on cattle born before 1 August 1996 in your pocession (if applicable) - Not feed to ruminants, any animal protein or any feeding stuff, which contains animal protein, except the following (subject to required sourcing and processing): - milk, milk-based products and colostrum; - eggs and egg products; - gelatine from non-ruminants; - hydrolysed proteins derived from non-ruminants or from ruminant hides and skins. - Liquid milk replacers for unweaned ruminants containing fishmeal, if registered with DARD. - Not feed products containing the following prohibited proteins to any farmed animals (ruminants or non ruminants), or mix prohibited proteins with feedingstuffs:
+- Immediately notify the Divisional Veterinary Officer of any animal or carcass in your possession or under your charge known or suspected of being infected by a TSE. - On notification of a TSE suspect or confirmed case, fully comply with movement restrictions, including any order to slaughter and destroy the animal(s), or any other notices served by an inspector imposing measures concerning that animal or other animals under the TSE Regulations (Northern Ireland) 2010; in particular your attention is drawn to restrictions placed on cattle born before 1 August 1996 in your possession (if applicable). - Not feed to ruminants, any animal protein or any feeding stuff, which contains animal protein, except the following (subject to required sourcing and processing): - milk, milk-based products and colostrum; - eggs and egg products; - gelatine from non-ruminants; - hydrolysed proteins derived from non-ruminants or from ruminant hides and skins; - liquid milk replacers for unweaned ruminants containing fishmeal, if registered with DARD. - Not feed ruminant and non-ruminant farmed animals the following prohibited derived products, either directly or in feedingstuffs: - processed animal protein8 (with specific exemptions); - gelatine from ruminants e.g. beef gelatine (including in surplus food). - Not use the following restricted proteins (i.e. proteins which can be fed only to non-ruminants), for on-farm production of feed for non-ruminants unless they are authorised by DARD to do so (applies whether ruminants are present or not): - fishmeal: